mekkim/innersourcecommons.org-wiki/InnerSource-Patterns-template.md

 ## Solution
 Make the acquired teams feel secure in the new environment by
 1. Giving them a good on-broading training with inner sourcing as part of it.
+To bring their softwarw onto existing platform
 2. Make a few of them Trusted committer so they feel included.
 3. Give them time to get comfortable with the new environment.